 High home prices in high-opportunity areas are at the core of the spatial distortion created by down payment requirements.
 Our second set of counterfactual experiments examines the role of spatial constraints, in the form of housing supply restrictions, in exacerbating this distortion (see also Hsieh & Moretti, 2019).
-We consider an economy where the level of housing supply is 10% higher in high-opportunity areas than in the baseline model.
-This modification can be viewed as reflecting less stringent regulatory requirements or, alternatively, an expansion in subsidized housing.
+We consider an economy where the level of housing supply is increased by 10% in high-opportunity areas, relative to the baseline model.
+This modification corresponds to less stringent regulatory requirements on zoning or, alternatively, an expansion in subsidized housing.
 Our contribution is to show that the impact of changes in housing supply is strongly heterogeneous across demographic groups.
 The expansion-and corresponding decline in home prices-results in 2% higher average wealth for Black households, more of whom are able to overcome the down payment constraint and purchase homes (or rent more cheaply) in high-opportunity areas.
 The consequences are different for white households because they are more likely to own homes.
 The reduction in home prices actually leads a modest reduction in their average wealth, further reducing the racial gap.

 2This paper is the first to calibrate a spatial equilibrium model with heterogeneous households to match an empirically identified elasticity, which is endogenous in the model.
-This is an important step that can help discipline the quantification of this class of models (see, e.g., Nakamura & Steinsson (2018) for a survey).
+This is an important step that can help discipline the quantification of this class of models (see, e.g., Nakamura & Steinsson (2018)).